AVEVA/OMF-Docs/documentation_v12/Types/Enum_Type.md

 ### Flags Type Properties

 The following keywords are used to define `flags` type.
-If a keyword is not specified the default is going to be used.
+If a keyword is not specified the default will be used.

 | Name | Value |
 | --- | --- |